Odd pairing strangely satisfactory for high tech job training

 Both teacher and students ready for a better chance at a better life.

-"There's more people that live in a 2 block radius than probably all of the entire town I'm from," said Devan.
+"There's more people that live in a 2 block radius than probably all of the entire town I'm from," he told me.
 What he shares with his students though binds them together.

 "I know what it is like to want to better yourself and get in a better position in life," he reminds his class.
 That better position keeps two dozen students determined to learn to control dancing lines of computer code.